manimal1/pokemon-memory-game/README.md

 ## Introduction

-Welcome to our Fullstack technical test!
+This is a Fullstack technical test for a large organization.

 For this test we want to see your skills and knowledge by developing a small and fun game: **Sequence memory game**.